Under Armour downgraded from S&P 500 stock market index

 Market capitalization is the total market value of a publicly traded company’s outstanding shares.
 Under Armour’s market cap is about $4.86 billion.

-Shares of Under Armour have lost nearly half their value this year and were down a nickel Monday afternoon at $10.95 each.
+Shares of Under Armour have lost nearly half their value this year but rose a nickel Monday to $11.05 each.

 The retailer posted a quarterly loss May 6 and missed revenue projections amid continuing supply chain and pandemic-related challenges.
 The financial performance hammered the company’s stock price, which lost about a third of its value, and left some analysts questioning management’s ability.